Scalar–tensor theory: Tensor fields and field theory

 Modern physics tries to derive all physical theories from as few principles as possible.
-In this way, Newtonian mechanics as well as quantum mechanics are derived from Hamilton's principle of least action.
+In this way, Newtonian mechanics as well as quantum mechanics are derived from William R. Hamilton's principle of least action.
 In this approach, the behavior of a system is not described via forces, but by functions which describe the energy of the system.
 Most important are the energetic quantities known as the Hamiltonian function and the Lagrangian function.
 Their derivatives in space are known as Hamiltonian density and the Lagrangian density.
 Going to these quantities leads to the field theories.

 Modern physics uses field theories to explain reality.
 These fields can be scalar, vectorial or tensorial.
 An example of a scalar field is the temperature field.
 An example of a vector field is the wind velocity field.
 An example of a tensor field is the stress tensor field in a stressed body, used in continuum mechanics.